 More on standard software versus bespoke systems next time…

-ICORP is specialised in algorithm-based technology for Complex Billing®, credit management, efficient quoting and time management.
+ICORP is specialised in algorithm-based technology for Complex Billing®, Credit Management, Efficient Quoting, Time Tracking and Bank Statement Processing.
 When things get complicated we get excited.